ndtatbristol/BristolFE-v2/readme.txt

 KNOWN ISSUES
 ============

-The fluid-solid coupling sort of works but there is a potential instability issue.
+The fluid-solid coupling has potential instability issues.
 Practically this can be fixed by reducing the time step (increasing the safety factor) but sometimes the computational cost becomes prohibitive.
-Hopefully this will be fixed at some point.